rfjakob/gocryptfs-website/docs/threat_model.md

 Dragon can rename an encrypted file name to another valid encrypted file name.
 This effectively means that he can swap files.

-gocryptfs has explicitely chosen not to tie the file content to the file name to provide fast and reliable renames (renames are atomic in gocryptfs).
+gocryptfs has explicitly chosen not to tie the file content to the file name to provide fast and reliable renames (renames are atomic in gocryptfs).